webpack-contrib/image-minimizer-webpack-plugin/README.md

   `image-webpack-loader` don't optimize some images generating `favicons-webpack-plugin` or `copy-webpack-plugin`.
   `ImageminWebpackPlugin` don't optimize inlined images with `url-loader`.

 * Images optimized when inlined with `url-loader`.
-This can not be done with `imagemin-webpack-plugin`.
+This can't be done with `imagemin-webpack-plugin`.

 * Throttle asynchronous images optimization (using `maxConcurrency` plugin option).
   This allows you to not overload the server when building.